-Brad Pitt Has ‘Always Known’ About Ex-Wife Angelina Jolie’s Crush On Jared Leto
+Brad Pitt Has ‘Always Known’ About Angelina Jolie’s Crush On Jared Leto [Rumor]

 — CELEBUZZ (@CELEBUZZ) February 20, 2017

-While it has never been confirmed nor denied, it’s believed that the romantic spark between Jolie and Brad Pitt was the reason why his marriage with Aniston went crashing down in 2005.
+While it has never been confirmed nor denied, it’s believed that the romantic spark between Jolie and Brad Pitt was the reason why his marriage with Aniston came crashing down in 2005.

 That means Brad Pitt might have just switched sides with his ex-wife Aniston if Leto was the real reason behind the Pitt-Jolie headline-making divorce.
 So it’s fair to say that Pitt could have just been “Jennifer Aniston’ed” and ended up being put in Aniston’s shoes.